Knightsbridge, Michael Collins and the murder of Field-Marshall Sir Henry Wilson

 Reginald Dunne

 The Field Marshall had half withdrawn his sword in a futile effort to protect himself but after being shot seven times he fell face first on to the pavement with blood running profusely from his body and mouth.
-Dunne and O’Sullivan started to run but O’Sullivan had been seriously wounded at Ypres during WW1 (both men had fought for the British) and his wooden leg severely hindered their escape.
-Dunne and O’Sullivan both attempted to shoot their way out of trouble and shot and injured two policemen and a civilian in the process but were soon surrounded by an angry and hostile crowd and the two men were quickly arrested.
-They actually had to be protected by the police from a mob who wanted instant revenge for Wilson’s death.
+Dunne and O’Sullivan started to run but the latter man had been seriously wounded at Ypres during WW1 (both men had fought for the British) and his wooden leg severely hindered their escape.
+The two men attempted to shoot their way out of trouble and shot and injured two policemen and a civilian in the process.
+They were soon surrounded by an angry and hostile crowd but were quickly arrested by the police who had to protect the two men from the mob who wanted instant revenge for Wilson’s death.

 The steps of 36 Eaton Place where the Field Marshall fell fatally wounded.